fluentassertions/fluentassertions/docs/documentation.md

   .ThatAreNotUnderNamespace("Internal.Main")
   .ThatAreNotInNamespace("Internal.Main.Test");
 ```

+There are so many possibilities and specialized methods that none of these examples do them good.
+Check out the `TypeAssertionSpecs.cs` from the source for more examples.

 ## Assembly References ##
 If you're running .NET 4.5 or .NET Standard 2.0, you have access to methods to assert an assembly does or does not reference another assembly.
 These are typically used to enforce layers within an application, such as for example, asserting the web layer does not reference the data layer.